randomnerd41/optibuntu/README.md

 here you can find all old versions of Optibuntu.

-**Made by classiccatlinux** (randomnerd41 on github)
+**Made by classiccatlinux** (randomnerd41 on github),

 AGPL 3.0 - **Free and opensource software**.

 # Some versions are missing
-if a version is almost just
+if a version is almost

-the same as the new one it will not get put in the other branch
+the same as the new one it will

+not get put in the this branch.